21. Safeguarding and child protection concerns

 What an inspector must do if they have immediate concerns about a child protection issue.

-If serious issues of concern arise during the inspection, such as a failure to follow child protection procedures or if a child is discovered to be at immediate risk of harm, the responsible individual (where relevant) or the person in charge must be notified as soon as possible.
+If serious issues of concern arise during the inspection, such as a failure to follow child protection procedures or if a child is discovered to be at immediate risk of harm, the principal or the person in charge must be notified as soon as possible.
 If that may compromise a child or adult’s safety, the inspector must ensure that the appropriate authorities are notified immediately.

 Inspectors must ensure that concerns about the safety and welfare of a child are communicated immediately to the director of children’s services for the responsible placing local authority, where this is relevant.
 A record that this has been done must be kept.
 The regional senior HMI should follow up the action that has been taken by the local authority.